christorreed/ReeditShipManagement/README.md

 * Run `Projectors:Save` to store offset and orientation to custom data.
 * Run `Projectors:Load` after loading your BP to recall it's offset and orientation.

-I recommend using zero alignment projectors for even simplier usage.
+I recommend using zero alignment projectors for even simpler usage.
 To do that...

 * Your projector must be the first block placed on the ship.
 * If you have an already constructed ship, copy-paste it onto a standalone projector, also taking note of the projector's alignment.
 This works best from spectator mode (F8).
 * If done correctly, your projector will work perfectly with no alignment.

-## Auxilliary Block Management
+## Auxiliary Block Management

 TODO